Sales Call Anxiety Gets Worse After You Get Good

 How long does it take to see a shift?

 Faster than most people expect.
 The signature program is 90 days.
-Most clients notice something different by the second session.
-The calculator is where to start.
+Most clients notice something different after the first Reset session.

 Suggested Reading in This Series